Confidential Compute

 namerequiredPod name (alphanumeric, hyphens allowed)

-ssh_key_idsoptionalArray of SSH key IDs to attach
+ssh_key_uidsoptionalArray of SSH key IDs to attach (one of your existing keys is auto-synced if omitted).

 curl -X POST "https://api.voltagegpu.com/api/volt/pods" \